felixwiemuth/LinCal/README.md

 - Possibility to show link before opening when clicking a notification
 - Option to not display notifications before the screen is turned on - this avoids acoustic or visual signals of a notification
 - Default settings for notifications in addition to the calendar-specific settings
-- Open file manager from app to choose calendar to add
 - Improved layout/design
 - Richer content for notifications: custom included offline media, HTML pages
 - Widget to show today's notifications on click